BLACK FRIDAY: Save on Ledger Flex, select Ledger Nano wallets and accessories.

 Typically, when you are trading online and you are using the exchange’s wallet, your private keys are in the hands of the exchange and not yours.
 This basically means that they have ownership over your crypto.
 Moreover, exchange wallets are the prime target of pesky hackers who want to sip on your Bitcoin supply.
 You can read more about the risks here.

 With a personal, digital wallet, you get full ownership of your crypto but still run the risk of getting hacked.
-The best way to protect your assets and simultaneously have full ownership is with hardware wallet like the Ledger Nano S Plus, Ledger Nano X, Ledger Flex, or Ledger Stax
+The best way to protect your assets and simultaneously have full ownership is with a hardware wallet like the Ledger Nano S Plus, Ledger Nano X, Ledger Flex, or Ledger Stax

 Ledger devices are the only hardware wallets independently certified on the market and they come with Ledger Live, a software that enables you to easily manage your assets from your desktop or mobile while your private keys are secured offline.